wechto/paper/README.md

 :curly_loop: [Latent-Variable Advantage-Weighted Policy Optimization for Offline RL](https://arxiv.org/pdf/2203.08949.pdf) :no_mouth:

 LAPO: we study an offline RL setup for learning from heterogeneous datasets where trajectories are collected using policies with different purposes, leading to a multi-modal data distribution.

+:curly_loop: [Imitation Learning by Estimating Expertise of Demonstrators](https://arxiv.org/pdf/2202.01288.pdf) :fire: :volcano:

+ILEED: We develop and optimize a joint model over a learned policy and expertise levels of the demonstrators.
+This enables our model to learn from the optimal behavior and filter out the suboptimal behavior of each demonstrator.